 Greater synchronization of the different aspects of the revenue cycle will only increase the likelihood of reimbursement delivery, improve patient communication, and make sure high-quality care delivery is the ultimate result.

 10. Consider outsourcing if you don’t have the internal expertise

 Patient Access has become the first line of defense for every health system’s ability to pro-actively provide access and achieve a better bottom line.
 It has been estimated that the Patient Access functions are responsible for 80 cents of every dollar coming into a hospital facility.

 Consider outsourcing to a single vendor that takes a holistic approach to the revenue cycle — incorporating solutions that spread across the entire process from patient access to payment resolution.
 This way, you’ll be able to eliminate the administrative workload associated with dealing with multiple vendors and will be assured that every component is optimized and plays well with the next while minimizing silos.

 11. Why iPatientCare

 iPatientCare is a leading healthcare technology company providing Cloud-based Unified System integrating EHR, PMS and RCM technology enhancing patient care through care management/coordination/analytics, and reducing costs of care delivery At iPatientCare, we help clients address today’s evolving Patient Access needs.
 As a single source, we can create standardization and accountability across all of your revenue cycle operations.

 Learn more on how iPatientCare can help you meet your challenges – from reducing bad debt to increase collections, improving efficiency and revitalize your Patient Access operations.
-For more information schedule a free consultation with our experts now.
+Fill free to contact us.